Advanced Spaceborne Thermal Emission and Reflection Radiometer: Version 2

 During October 2011, version 2 of Global Digital Elevation Model was publicly released.
 This is considered an improvement upon version 1.
 These improvements include increased horizontal and vertical accuracy, better horizontal resolution, reduced presence of artifacts, and more realistic values over water bodies.
 However, one reviewer still regards the Aster version 2 dataset, although showing 'a considerable improvement in the effective level of detail', to still be regarded as 'experimental or research grade' due to presence of artefacts.

 A 2014 study showed that over rugged mountainous terrain the ASTER version 2 data set can be a more accurate representation of the ground than the SRTM elevation model.
+The model was decommissioned as of August 5 2025.

 Version 3

 ASTER v3 was released on 5 August 2019.

 The improved GDEM V3 adds additional stereo-pairs, improving coverage and reducing the occurrence of artifacts.
 The refined production algorithm provides improved spatial resolution, increased horizontal and vertical accuracy.
 The ASTER GDEM V3 maintains the GeoTIFF format and the same gridding and tile structure as V1 and V2, with 30-meter postings and 1 x 1 degree tiles.
 Version 3 is claimed to have significant improvements over the previous release.
 Automated processing of 2.3 million scenes from the ASTER archive was used to create the ASTER GDEM, which included stereo-correlation to create individual scene-based ASTER DEMs, masking to remove cloudy pixels, stacking all cloud-screened DEMs, removing residual bad values and outliers, averaging selected data to create final pixel values.